 These aren’t all vintage microphones, but they aren’t brand spanking new either.
 And who knows, by the time you read this, they mic be vintage at that point.

-Microphone prices fluctuate in price depending on model, time of year, promotional event, and or the current state of technology.
+Microphones fluctuate in price depending on model, time of year, promotional, and or the current state of technology.
 The best place to buy mics (IMO) is online at places like eBay or Amazon.
-Sometimes, you can find great deals at flee markets.
+Sometimes, you can find great deals at flea markets.

-Regardless of what new and improved mics hit the market, you should focus on a small group of “go-to” mics.
+Regardless of what new mics hit the market, you should focus on a small group of “go-to” mics.
 These microphones should be standards in the music industry or close to.
-You want a microphone collection that is versatile enough to handle multiple projects and or recording situations.
+You want a microphone collection that is versatile enough to handle multiple projects and recording situations.

 Good Vintage Microphones To Own

 These mics handle a wide range of recording needs without breaking the bank and sacrificing quality.
 Among this select group of mics, my favorites are the following: Sennheiser MD421, Shure SM58, Shure SM57, Rode NT1/Rode N2, and the Okvtava Mk12

 Some of these mics can be purchased brand new but don’t brush off the notion of buying them used.
 I know some of you are thinking “eh, isn’t that a health hazard?” or “that’s gross, the previous owners had their breath all over it and the mic may smell bad”.
 Look, if the mic works, sounds good, looks good and the price is right… Get the damn mic!